devroopsaha744/NovaAI/README.md

 # NovaAI
-This is a multi AI agent system that collects, engineers the data, explore and analyses it and draws conclusion from the data. and convert the conclusions into well structured reports.
+This is a multi AI agent system that is an expert in Data Strucuures and Algorithms.
+This system, takes in the user's coding profiles, analyses it and suggests the areas of imporovement, suggests problems to practice accordingly, teaches the concepts and Algorithms and provides a deatailed, well explained solution to the coding problems.
+Helps in clearing coding rounds in PBCs.